Pinstripe (video game)

-Pinstripe is a puzzle adventure video game for Microsoft Windows, Xbox One, PlayStation 4, macOS, Linux, and Nintendo Switch.
-The game was developed by Thomas Brush, who created and designed it over a five-year period.
-It was published by Atmos Games.
+Pinstripe is a puzzle adventure video game developed by Thomas Brush, who created and designed it over a five-year period and was published by Armor Games.
+It was released in April 2017 for Linux, macOS, and Windows, in February 2018 for Xbox One and PlayStation 4, Nintendo Switch in October 2018, and for iOS in October 2021.

 Plot

 Pinstripe follows Teddy, a disgraced ex-minister, who is on a train with his three-year-old daughter, Bo.
 Ted encounters Pinstripe, a shadowy figure who is also on the train.
 After Bo is kidnapped by Pinstripe, and the train crashes into a town, Ted goes off to find Bo.

 Exploring the town, Ted finds his dog, George, who gives him advice throughout the game, and Bo's slingshot, which acts as a weapon.
 Throughout the town, the residents are drunk off of Sack Juice, which Pinstripe produces.

 Near the end of the game, clues collected by Ted imply that after his wife died, Ted began to drink, and soon after crashed his car, killing him and Bo, and also finds that Pinstripe is the name of the whisky he drank.
 Owning up to his mistakes, he faces off against Pinstripe, who wants to adopt Bo to take her away from Ted.
 After defeating Pinstripe, Ted enters a dark room, and George sacrifices himself to let Ted pass.
 The ending sees that Ted is reunited with Bo in a sunny field.
 Dialogue options earlier in the game decide if George is reunited with Ted and Bo.
 They come across a woman on a bench, presumed to be Bo's mother.
 The game then ends.